For Individuals, Couples and Families

 9. Limit your news intake to a manageable amount from a reliable source.

 10. Make a list of what coping skills you enjoy and are available to you.
-Here are some examples: Meditation, exercise, get outside in nature, read a book, take a walk, create something, have a phone, or zoom conversation or listen to music.
+Here are some examples: Meditation, exercise, get outside in nature, read a book, take a walk, create something, have a face to face, phone, or zoom conversation or listen to music.
 Think about what you have done that makes you smile.
 Remember good memories.